Surinamese Maroons: Language

 The sources of the Surinamese Maroon vocabulary are the English language, Portuguese, some Dutch and a variety of African languages.
 Between 5% and 20% of the vocabulary is of African origin.
 Its phonology is closest to that of African languages.
 The Surinamese Maroons have developed a system of meaning-distinctive intonation, as is common in Africa.

 Religion

 The traditional Surinamese Maroon religion is called Winti.
-It is a syncretization of different African religious beliefs and practices brought in mainly by Akan and Fon slaves.
+It is a syncretization of different African religious beliefs and practices brought in mainly by the Akan and Fon enslaved peoples.
 Winti is typical for Suriname, where it originated.
 The religion has a pantheon of spirits called Winti.
 Ancestor veneration is central.
 It has no written sources, nor a central authority.
-Practising Winti was forbidden by law for nearly hundred years.
+Practising Winti was forbidden by law for nearly one hundred years.
 Since the 1970s, many Maroons have moved to urban areas and have become evangelical.
 After the turn of the millennium Winti gained momentum.
 It is becoming more popular, especially in the Maroon diaspora.